L0lus/PicoCalc-Radxa-zero-3/README.md

 chmod +x ./setup_picocalc.sh
 sudo ./setup_picocalc.sh
 ```
-Wait for some time, it will reboot after installed
+Wait for some time, it will reboot after installation

 #### panel-mipi-dbi-spi